OCT Intravascular Imaging

 What is the value of morphology-guided lesion prep?

-• Understanding vessel morphology and plaque characteristics (lipidic, fibrotic or calcific) allows to determine vessel preparation strategy (i.e. if direct stenting is okay or if plaque modification is required).
+• Understanding vessel morphology and plaque characteristics (lipidic, fibrotic or calcific) helps to determine vessel preparation strategy (e.g., whether to proceed with direct stenting or if plaque modification is required).

-• In this video, Dr. Ziad Ali provides a detailed overview of the structure of the normal vessel morphology, how it displays on OCT and shares an easy-to-use OCT image interpretation algorithm.
+• In this video, Dr. Ziad Ali provides a detailed overview of the structure of the normal vessel morphology, how it displays on OCT, and shares an easy-to-use OCT image interpretation workflow.

 • Dr. Ziad Ali discusses vessel preparation strategies based on plaque type, and the influence on coronary calcium on stent expansion.
 Learn more about OCT in calcified lesions.